 If you wish to carry out crew change in the Port of Singapore and your request meets any of the above-mentioned circumstances, please submit a preliminary request via the following link:

 Note that we will request for more information and documents at a later stage after we have assessed your preliminary request.
-You will have to make multiple submissions if you have more than 20 off-signers and/or on-signers.

-Long-term Pass Holders signing off from vessel in Singapore, shall obtain Safe Travel approval and adhere to the SHN requirement set by MOH guidelines. *New*
+Long-term Pass Holders signing off from vessel in Singapore, shall obtain Safe Travel approval and adhere to the SHN requirement set by MOH guidelines.

 Please find the relevant circulars, FAQs and other useful documents relevant to the crew change application below.